Race to the Sea: Battle of the Yser, 18 October – 30 November

 During the Allied retreat from Antwerp, the British IV Corps moved north of Ypres on 14 October, where I Corps arrived on 19 October, with cavalry covering a gap to the south of the town.
 The Battle of the Yser (18 October – 30 November 1914) was fought, along a 35 km stretch of the Yser river and Yperlee Canal in Belgium.
 Falkenhayn created a new 4th Army to capture Dunkirk and Calais to inflict an "annihilating blow".
 The retreat of the Belgians to the Yser ended the "Race to the Sea", with the Belgians holding a 15 km front southwards from the coast and Belgian, French and British troops holding another 15 km beyond, the BEF holding 40 km and the Tenth Army holding another 25 km on the extreme right flank of the northern front.

-German attacks began on 18 October and on 22 October, German troops gained a foothold over the river at Tervaete.
+German attacks began on 18 October and on 22 October German troops gained a foothold over the river at Tervaete.
 The French 42nd Division at Nieuwpoort was sent as reinforcements on 23 October, when the Belgians were pushed back between Diksmuide and Nieuwpoort.
 German heavy artillery was countered on the coast by Allied ships under British command, which forced Germans to attack further inland.
 On 24 October, fifteen German attacks crossed the Yser for 5 km and the French sent the rest of the 42nd Division.
-By 26 October, the Belgian Commander General Félix Wielemans, had decided to retreat but French objections and orders from the King Albert led to a withdrawal being cancelled.
-Next day sluice gates on the coast at Nieuwpoort were opened and flooded the area between the Yser and the railway embankment.
+By 26 October, the Belgian Commander General Félix Wielemans, had decided to retreat but French objections and orders from King Albert led to a withdrawal being cancelled.
+The next day, the Belgians opened sluice gates on the coast at Nieuwpoort, flooding the area between the Yser and the railway embankment.
 On 30 October, a German attack crossed the embankment at Ramscapelle but was repulsed on the following evening; the inundations reduced the fighting to local operations.